givecoffee/firstfrostmvp/README.md

 Grow-tracking backend for outdoor gardeners and hydroponic growers.
 Building a first edition alongside the AD350 Database Technology course at North Seattle.

 Users organize plants into spaces, log sensor readings, and track care tasks.
-This repo covers the backend only: schema design, Supabase configuration, and a Postman test suite that exercises every concept from the course.
+This repo covers the backend only: schema design, Supabase configuration, and a Postman test suite that exercises every concept.

 ---